Frequently Asked Questions about Annie Oakley

 Frank, visiting niece Fern in Michigan, died on November 21.
 Annie's remains were cremated.
 Mr. and Mrs. Butler were buried together in the Moses family plot at Brock.

 By nature, he was a gentle and happy man who made friends easily.
 He did not smoke, drink, or gamble, and the poverty in which he was born had taught him to be hard-working and frugal.
-Like Annie, he was generous to those whom he thought less fortunate than he.
+Like Annie, he was generous to those he thought wereless fortunate than he.

 Frank also had a romantic flair and a sense of showmanship.
 He wrote many poems for Annie, and he taught her how to express her personality on stage and in the arena.